Azure-Samples/ms-identity-dotnet-adfs-to-aad/SAML-OIDC/WebApp_SAML_OIDC/README.md

 ## Overview

 This sample shows how in a ASP .NET web applications, we can use the libraries provided by Microsoft to sign-in users using multiple federation protocols.
-This particular samples shows using SAML and OpenIDConnect in the same web app.
+This particular samples shows using SAML and OpenID Connect in the same web app.
 This sample addresses complex scenarios where a developer might have to address multiple protocols when adjusting or incorporating multiple Identity Providers.

-This sample uses the `Microsoft.Owin.Security.WsFederation` library for authenticating users using SAML, which we will change to use the `Microsoft.Owin.Security.OpenIdConnect` library instead.
+## Disclaimer

+This sample does not intend to lay down the pattern or foundations of how this complex situation should be approached or done.
+This is instead provided as a good starting point for developers to start with and experiment further till it meets their eventual needs.

 ## Scenario